Noviel/webpack-features/README.md

     // should use ModuleConcatenationPlugin
     javascriptScopeHoisting = false,

+    // output html filename
+    // by default we want it to be at the root of the public folder
+    // and because of default `distPath` the root is one level higher
+    // but for `hot` reloading we should point to the virtual `index.html`
+    indexHtml: `${hot ? '' : '../'}index.html`
   },
   // additional Webpack configuration.
 It will be merged with other options. extend = {}